-Subject to the terms of the agreement, the Company granted Pfizer an exclusive worldwide royalty-bearing license, with the right to grant sublicenses, to use certain technology controlled by the Company for the purpose of developing, manufacturing and commercializing SB-525 and related products.
+Subject to the terms of the agreement, the Company granted Pfizer an exclusive worldwide royalty-bearing license, with the right to grant sublicenses, to use certain technology controlled by the Company for the purpose of developing, manufacturing and commercializing giroctocogene fitelparvovec and related products.
 Pfizer granted the Company a non-exclusive, worldwide, royalty free, fully paid license, with the right to grant sublicenses, to use certain manufacturing technology developed under the agreement and controlled by Pfizer to manufacture the Company's products that utilize the AAV delivery system.
 During a specified period, neither the Company nor Pfizer will be permitted to clinically develop or commercialize, outside of the collaboration, certain AAV-based gene therapy products for hemophilia A.

 Unless earlier terminated, the agreement has a term that continues on a per product and per country basis until the later of (i) the expiration of patent claims that cover the product in a country, (ii) the expiration of regulatory exclusivity for a product in a country, and (iii) 15 years after the first commercial sale of a product in a country.
 Pfizer has the right to terminate the agreement without cause in its entirety or on a per product or per country basis.
 The agreement may also be terminated by either party based on an uncured material breach by the other party or the bankruptcy of the other party.
-Upon termination for any reason, the license granted by the Company to Pfizer to develop, manufacture and commercialize SB-525 and related products will automatically terminate.
-Upon termination by the Company for cause or by Pfizer in any country or countries, Pfizer will automatically grant the Company an exclusive, royalty-bearing license under certain technology controlled by Pfizer to develop, manufacture and commercialize SB-525 in the terminated country or countries.
+Upon termination for any reason, the license granted by the Company to Pfizer to develop, manufacture and commercialize giroctocogene fitelparvovec and related products will automatically terminate.
+Upon termination by the Company for cause or by Pfizer in any country or countries, Pfizer will automatically grant the Company an exclusive, royalty-bearing license under certain technology controlled by Pfizer to develop, manufacture and commercialize giroctocogene fitelparvovec in the terminated country or countries.

-The Company has identified one performance obligation within the hemophilia A Pfizer agreement as a license to the technology and on-going research services.
+The Company has identified one performance obligation within the giroctocogene fitelparvovec Pfizer agreement as a license to the technology and ongoing research services.
 The Company concluded that the license is not discrete, as it does not have stand-alone value to Pfizer apart from the research services to be performed by the Company pursuant to the agreement.
-As a result, the Company recognizes revenue from the upfront payment based on proportional performance of the on-going services through 2020, the estimated period the Company will perform research services.
+As a result, the Company recognizes revenue from the upfront payment based on proportional performance of the ongoing services through 2020, the estimated period the Company will perform research services.
 The estimate of progress towards the satisfaction of its performance obligation and project cost is reviewed quarterly and adjusted, as needed, to reflect the Company's current assumptions regarding the timing of its deliverables.
-As of December 31, 2019 and 2018, the Company had deferred revenue of \$4.0 million and \$10.0 million, respectively, related to this agreement.
+The Company satisfied the deliverables and research services responsibilities within the arrangement which were completed in December 2020.
+As a result, the Company recognized the remaining deferred revenue from the upfront payment in December 2020.
+As of December 31, 2019, the Company had deferred revenue of \$4.0 million related to this agreement.

-In December 2019, the Company entered into an amendment to the collaboration agreement, pursuant to which the Company transferred the IND for SB-525 to Pfizer.
+In December 2019, the Company entered into an amendment to the collaboration agreement, pursuant to which the Company transferred the IND for giroctocogene fitelparvovec to Pfizer.
 Upon this transfer the Company achieved a \$25.0 million milestone as the conditions for achieving the milestone were met.
-The Company recognized approximately \$23.7 million attributed to this milestone as revenue during the year ended December 31, 2019.
-The balance of this payment of \$1.3 million will be recognized as revenue commensurate with the provision of research services over the remaining term of the agreement.
+The cumulative revenue recognized in connection with this milestone was \$25.0 million as of December 31, 2020 and included \$1.3 million recognized during the year ended December 31, 2020.